tthorntone/AdNauseam-Wiki/Whitelisting.md

 ### Whitelisting pages and sites with AdNauseam

-You can use the 'PAUSE ADNAUSEAM' button in the AdNauseam menu (as shown below) to permanently whitelist a page or a site.
-This will be remembered next time you visit the web site.
+You can permanently whitelist a website by clicking on the 'PAUSE ADNAUSEAM' button in the AdNauseam menu (as shown below).
+To whitelist only that specific page, you can click on that button with the control key (or command key on a mac) pressed.
+This decision will be remembered next time you visit the site.

 &nbsp;